tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * How does the dApp disrupt the traditional market in its sector?

-* How this dApp is facing new customers on-boarding?
+* How this dApp is facing new customers onboarding?

 Answer any questions before moving on.